ignaciojonas/docs/articles/server-platforms/rails/01-login.md

 ```ruby
 Rails.application.config.session_store :cache_store
 ```
-2. Go to `/config/enviroments/development.rb` and add the following
+2. Go to `/config/enviroments/development.rb` and add the following:

 ```ruby
 config.cachestore = :memorystore
 ```

-For production, we recommend using another memory store like MemCached or something similar
+For production, we recommend using another memory store like MemCached or something similar.

 #### Troubleshooting SSL issues